jonesesy1955/cloud-project-notes/README.md

 # cloud-project-notes
-These are my notes building with AWS resources
+Learning and building with AWS resources

 ## hosting a personal website using CloudFront